duncanwraight-datastax/prodterm/README.md

 The default model is `claude-3-sonnet-20240229` if not specified.

+Available models:
+- claude-3-opus-20240229
+- claude-3-sonnet-20240229
+- claude-3-haiku-20240307

 ## Model Context Protocol Providers

-Terminal Claude uses the Model Context Protocol to integrate with various services:
+ProdTerm uses the Model Context Protocol to integrate with various services:

 - **Gmail**: Access and summarize your emails
+- **Slack**: Access and summarize your Slack channel discussions
 - More providers coming soon!

 ## Development